- Length 4 year full-time

 - Exercise personal, professional and social responsibility as a global citizen.

-The list of Honours pathway level courses offered by the ANU College of Medicine, Biology and Environment and the ANU College of Physical and Mathematical Sciences can be found here.
+The list of Honours pathway level courses offered by the ANU College of Health & Medicine and the ANU College of Science can be found here.

 An Honours Pathway Option (HPO) is a alternative piece of assessment/assignments, assessed at a higher level, attached to a regular course.
 Students who enrol in certain courses have the option of undertaking this piece of assessment and must identify themselves to the course convener at the beginning of the semester so that they can attend extra classes or submit the assignment accordingly.
 HPOs are usually identified in the Programs and Courses catalogue where there is further information regarding what the assessment entails and how it is graded.